 The midsole of the Bondi 4 uses the full-length soft EVA foam.
 It is 30% softer compared to the traditional EVA foam.
-The soft EVA in the entire midsole provides an enhanced cushioning and addition support.
+The soft EVA in the entire midsole provides an enhanced cushioning and additional support.

 The Early-stage Meta-Rocker element was placed behind the metatarsal heads.
 It is designed for increased propulsion and to deliver a smoother ride.

 The Bondi 4 has an air mesh on its upper.
-The air mesh comes in a lightweight construction and gives excellent airflow for unmatched breathability and comfort.
+The air mesh comes in lightweight construction and gives excellent airflow for unmatched breathability and comfort.

 The upper unit uses the Lycra ComfortFrame that is highly stretchable.
 The lycra fibers give runners a sock-like feel and its recovery properties offer added shoe durability.